-Any Baby Boomer will tell you that “back in the day,” when you graduated high school, you would go straight to the blue-collar workforce.
+Any Baby Boomer will tell you that “back in the day,” you would go straight to the blue-collar workforce when you graduated high school.

-Or, if you were really smart, you would earn the privilege of going to college and landing a high-paying white-collar job.
+Or, if you were smart, you would earn the privilege of attending college and landing a high-paying white-collar job.

-No matter where you ended up, as long as you were treated fairly, you stuck with that company until the day you retired.
+No matter where you ended up, as long as you were treated fairly, you stuck with that company until you retired.

 Back then, one wouldn’t typically work more than one job unless it was financially necessary.

 Now, it isn’t uncommon to encounter an individual under the age of 35 working several jobs at a time.